darya134/Data_analytics/06. Data collection and storage (SQL)/README.md

-# 06. Исследование данных об инвестиции венчурных фондов в компании-стартапы
+# 06. An analysis of the investment of venture funds in start-up companies

-## Задача
+## Task

-Произвести различные выгрузки данных авиакомпаний с помощью SQL.
+Made various uploads of venture funds data using SQL

-## Используемые инструменты
+## Tools

-*SQL*, *PostgreSQL*
+*PostgreSQL*